Find Grad Schools

 3 Yearly Graduations

 Florida Institute of Technology is the 20th most popular school in the nation for students seeking a master's degree in chemical & physical oceanography.
-Roughly 6,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $43,420 per year, while in-state graduate students, on average, pay $22,860 per year.
+The average in-state tuition for full-time undergraduates is $42,770 per year, while in-state graduate students, on average, pay $22,338 per year.
 During the most recent year for which we have data, 3 people received their master's degree in chemical & physical oceanography from Florida Tech.
-About 83% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 Below are some popular majors that are similar to chemical & physical oceanography that offer master’s degrees.